Mallick17/AWS-EC2/README.md

   |---------------|-------|--------------|--------------------------|
   | t3.medium     | 2     | 4            | 20%                      |
   | t3.large      | 2     | 8            | 30%                      |
+  The attachment confirms T3 uses Intel Skylake P-8175, with no accelerators, focusing on flexibility.

 </details>

-  The attachment confirms T3 uses Intel Skylake P-8175, with no accelerators, focusing on flexibility.

 - **Flex Instances (M7i-flex, C7i-flex):**
   Flex instances, like M7i-flex, offer a cost-effective balance, with reliable CPU at 40% baseline, bursting to 100% for 95% of a 24-hour period.
 They are ideal for general-purpose workloads, with specifications similar to M5 but optimized for cost.

 ##### Compute Optimized Instances
 Compute optimized instances, such as C5, are tailored for compute-intensive tasks like batch processing and media transcoding, leveraging high-performance processors.
-Specifications include:

 <details>
    <summary>Specifications Include</summary>